Discover more from The Accidental Expert

 44 Actions for Digital Artists – These actions do a bunch of things in a single click: clean up scanned line art, create comics backgrounds from photos, set up color flatting layers, increase or decrease line weight, generate palettes from your foreground color, and more.

-Lasso Fill Plugin – At long last, you can draw with the lasso tool without any extra key commands to fill color, deselect, etc. - just make your shape and move on.
-More updates are coming to this tool soon.
+Super Lasso – At long last, you can draw (and erase) with the lasso tool without any extra key commands to fill color, deselect, etc. - just make your shape and move on.
+More goodies are included (opacity, feather, average, more).

 Digital Art Tip